 Go right at the top of the drive and head around Kilcatherine where you will come across some antiquities including Kilcatherine church, "the Hag of Beara" and one of the finest examples of an Ogham stone in the world featuring writing in the ancient Ogham alphabet.
-You might like to continue on to Eyeries village, a very pretty colourful village where you can eat in the Eyeries Bistro in the middle of the village.
+You might like to continue on to Eyeries village, a very pretty colourful village where you can eat in Beara Necessities, a lovely café and restaurant oppposite the playground at the south end of the village.

 Derreen gardens: This is a wonderful place to visit and quite nice even in wet weather, kids love the jungle feel about it. you can have lunch in Helen's bar a mile further along the road on Kilmakillogue pier.
 Recommended are mussels and brown bread and delicious fresh salmon sandwiches.
 The gardens are exceptional for rhododhendrons, azaleas and camelias in April/May/June.

 Climb Knockatee hill: Above Kilmakillogue pier, it's an easy climb with a spectacular view, you could follow your climb with a pint in Kilmakillogue and dinner in Josies restaurant on Glanmore Lake.

 Dursey Island: If you're up early you can head for the cable car, its a 50 minute drive, bring a picnic as there is no café or pub there and walk the island, it's a 4 hour round trip walk.
 Another alternative walk on the mainland would be to walk from the Dursey Cable car car park up over the hill to Garnish Pier which offers beautiful views on a clear day, aproximately 2 hours.